 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

-Dentist anesthesiologists can provide the full range of anesthesia options for most dental or maxillofacial (jaw and face) surgical procedures.
-Your dentist or dental specialist may also be trained in the use of intravenous conscious sedation.
-A special permit and advanced education is required to administer these sedative agents in a dental office.
+Dentist anesthesiologists can provide the full range of anesthesia options for most dental or face and jaw surgeries.
+They should also be trained in the use of intravenous - or "IV" conscious sedation.
+A special permit and advanced education is required to give these sedative agents in a dental office.

 This article is a NetWellness exclusive.

 Last Reviewed: Oct 11, 2013